 Take a moment to restart the app, have a play with what we’ve got so far and assure yourself that it is working.

-Cancancan is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
+CanCanCan is an authorization library for Ruby on Rails that restricts which resources a given user is allowed to access.
 It is the continuation of the now defunct cancan project started by Ryan Bates (of Railscast fame).

 To install it, run: